 - Policy 1.2.a: Moderate density residential (0 to 4 dwelling units per acre): The moderate density residential land use category allows residential development at a maximum density of 4 dwelling units per acre.
 The following uses are allowed in the moderate density residential land use category: - 1.
 Single family, conventional dwelling units; - 2.
 Accessory dwelling units; - 3.
 Manufactured or modular homes meeting certain design criteria - 4.
-Mobile homes only within mobile home parks: - 5.
+Mobile homes only within mobile home parks; - 5.
 Duplexes and quadplexes; - 6.
-Townhomes: - 7.
+Townhomes; - 7.
 Residential Planned Developments; - 8.
 Supporting community services, such as schools, houses of worship, parks, and community centers

-Analysis of Consistency with Objective 1.2, and Policy 1.2.a: The proposed amendment would result in a reduction of the maximum permitted density of the subject property (from 286 dwelling units to 143 dwelling units).
-Development at a lower density than presently permitted on the subject property furthers compatibility with existing surrounding agricultural uses and lower-density residential uses.
+Analysis of Consistency with Objective 1.2, and Policy 1.2.a: The proposed amendment would result in an increase the maximum permitted density of the subject property (from 57 dwelling units to 644 dwelling units).